 - Amphetamines + some antidepressants—elevated blood pressure, irregular heartbeat, heart failure, and stroke.

-- Amphetamines + alcohol, marijuana, or benzodiazepines—this puts the body in a large amount of stress dealing with the conflicting effects of each drug.
+- Amphetamines + alcohol, marijuana, or benzodiazepines—puts the body under a large amount of stress dealing with the conflicting effects of each drug.
 This can lead to an overdose.

 - Ice (crystal methamphetamine) + speed or ecstasy—this puts a huge strain on the heart and other body parts, which may lead to a stroke.

-When a person develops a SUD and stops using the drug, withdrawal symptoms will occur.
+When a person develops a stimulant use disorder and stops using the drug, withdrawal symptoms will occur.
 Symptoms can include:

 - Sleep problems